apache/nifi-minifi-cpp/README.md

 * librocksdb4.1 and librocksdb-dev
 * libuuid and uuid-dev
 * openssl
+* Python 3 and development headers -- Required, unless Python support is disabled
+* Lua and development headers -- Optional, unless Lua support is enabled

 ** NOTE: IF ROCKSDB IS NOT INSTALLED, IT WILL BE BUILT FROM THE THIRD PARTY